issalig/cpc/doc/usifac2-developer-guide.md

 Assembling program ...
 Program assembled successfully
 ```

+### Microcontroller code
+Microcontroller code starts with the definition of CLC and variables.
+USIFAC2 communicates to the CPC through the serial port addresses **FBDX**

 ### ROM
 In this part resides the z80 code that the board makes use of.
 It is written as a standard ROM with the classical header and then the jumpblock (see https://github.com/issalig/cpc/blob/main/doc/cpcz80adventures.md#Rom for more info on ROMs)